hng/BiomolecularStructures.jl/docs/mafft.md

 This module provides a Julia wrapper for [MAFFT](http://mafft.cbrc.jp/alignment/software/) (Multiple alignment program for amino acid or nucleotide sequences).
 Provides functions to call mafft with different pre-configurations (analogues to the provided anliases by mafft, see the mafft manpage) or custom parameters.
+For general use of Mafft consult the [Mafft manual](http://mafft.cbrc.jp/alignment/software/manual/manual.html) or manpage.

 Tested with MAFFT v7.215 (2014/12/17)